alexandrecoura96/rickandmorty/README.md

 ## 🚀 Installing Rick And Morty

-To install rickandmorty, follow these steps:
+To install rickandmorty, follow this step:

 ```
 yarn